GuruTeja/Project_Ro_De/README.md

 Performed tasks:

 1 .
-Added 20 NLP questions and answers, and Ro-De,user communication questions like
+We have implemented Ro-De and user communication sessions. added 20 NlP question and answers.
 Example:
 User : I am bored
 Ro-De: is that so?
 WHAT CAN I DO FOR YOU?